 At the inspection, the best thing a buyer can do is to follow the inspector, closely!
 The inspector will usually get to the house a little early so they can walk the exterior and get the roof inspection done before the buyer gets there.
 This helps expedite the entire inspection process and since they aren’t going to let the buyer get on the roof with them (liability insurance rules) it helps avoid having to say no if the buyer asks.

 A good inspector will explain what they are seeing, especially when there is a problem.
 They should also explain the not-so-obvious elements of the home, things like aluminum wiring, or an existing firewall.
-If you don't understand what's going on, it's imperative that you ask questions and seek clarification.
+If you don’t understand what’s going on, it’s imperative that you ask questions and seek clarification.
 This will pay off, especially when it comes time to put together the Inspection Objection.

 At the conclusion of the inspection, the inspector will summarize their findings.
 Some inspectors will actually produce and print a report on site.
 If they don’t have this capability, they should mail or e-mail you a thorough report with enough time to put together your inspection objection.

 There are a number of additional issues not included in a general home inspection that a home buyer should think about when it comes to the Home Inspection phase of the sale.
 Some of these items are regional, specific to the state, climate, etc. Your real estate professional can advise, and your home inspector will also make suggestions on what additional inspections to request.

 Radon – Radon gas is a prevalent issue in the state of Colorado and the region.
 It is a gas emitted from the break down of rock/granite in the soil.
 It’s all over our area, but it happens to be heavier than the oxygen we breathe, so it’s tested at the lowest level of the home.
 Different companies administer the test in various ways, but usually, a minimum 48-hour test is best to collect data.
 Radon can be mitigated from $900-1500.
 Get more important information about Radon.